FrontISTR/FrontISTR_manual/markdown_files/en/docs/theory/theory_03.md

 \end{equation}
 $$

-Herein, $M$ and $C$ is the mass matrix and attenuation matrix, and $Q$ and $F$ are the internal force vector and external force vector.
-In addition, the change of mass is not considered in this software, and the mass matrix becomes constant regardless of the deformation in non-linearity.
+where $M$ and the mass matrix, $C$ is the damping matrix, and $Q$ is the internal stress vector, and $F$ is the external force vector.
+This software does not consider the changes in mass; thus, the mass matrix is non-linear and constant regardless of deformation.

-The displacement within time increment $\Delta t$, and the change of rate and acceleration are apporoximated as shown in equation $\eqref{eq:2.5.2}$ and equation $\eqref{eq:2.5.3}$ using the Newmark-&beta; method.
+The displacement within time increment $\Delta t$, and the change in speed and acceleration are approximated with the Newmark-$\beta$ method, as expressed in Eq.$\eqref{eq:2.5.2}$ and Eq.$\eqref{eq:2.5.3}$:

 $$
 \begin{equation}